thanushrajmm/Trackizer-Android-App/README.md

 ## Description

-Trackizer App is a powerful tool designed to help individuals and businesses easily manage their expenses.
+Trackizer App is a powerful tool designed to help individuals easily manage their expenses.
 It provides a user-friendly interface and robust functionality to track, categorize, and analyze income or expenses efficiently.

 - Integrated Realm database for data storage.
 - Implemented MVVM Architecture for a clean and organized codebase.